 Conduct interviews.
 A critical element to the inspection is conducting interviews with key personnel who support the FFD program.
 This IP provides questionnaires for interviewing the Medical Review Officer (MRO) and the Substance Abuse Expert (SAE).
 In addition, the inspector(s) should interview the FFD program manager and may need to interview personnel such as those who make determinations of fitness, supervisors, union shop stewards, FFD program personnel who administer the random testing program (e.g., generate random selections, notify individuals about test selection, update the random testing pool), and representatives of the licensee testing facility (if applicable).
 These questionnaires and interviews are referenced under the applicable inspection requirement or associated guidance.

 Review records.
 The drug and alcohol testing records generated under the FFD program provide inspectors with another source of information on the quality of the FFD program.
-Inspectors should consider contacting the NRC’s FFD program to acquire FFD trend information to inform their review.
+Inspectors should consider contacting the NRC’s FFD program office in NSIR to acquire FFD trend information to inform their review.

 Evaluate facilities (collection site(s); and licensee testing facility, if applicable).
 A central element of the FFD program is the facilities used to collect and analyze donor specimens.
 The inspector(s) should visit the collection site(s) and use the Urine Collection and Breath Collection questionnaires to interview the specimen collector(s).
 These questionnaires include mock urine and breath specimen collection scenarios, which evaluate the collector’s knowledge of the collection process.
-Visiting collection sites also provides inspectors information about the collection and testing environment, which may affect the quality of the FFD program (e.g., donor privacy, security, specimen integrity, ability of donors to subvert the testing process). ( This IP does not include a visit to the licensee’s U.S. Health and Human Services (HHS)-certified laboratory, but multiple IP requirements do evaluate laboratory performance, as well as the licensee’s auditing of its laboratories.)
+Visiting collection sites also provides inspectors information about the collection and testing environment, which may affect the quality of the FFD program (e.g., donor privacy, security, specimen integrity, ability of donors to subvert the testing process).
+(Note: This IP does not include a visit to the licensee’s U.S. Health and Human Services (HHS)-certified laboratory, but multiple IP requirements do evaluate laboratory performance, as well as the licensee’s auditing of its laboratories.)

 Tier I